Airblader/i3/README.md

 ## Workspace Buttons

 The workspace buttons are no longer inset by one pixel as is the case in the original i3.
-This means that above, below and in between workspace buttons, the i3bar background will not shine through at all.
+This means that above and below workspace buttons, the i3bar background will not shine through.
+However, there is still a one pixel separation in between adjacent workspace buttons.

 ## Smart Borders